apache/druid/docs/tutorials/tutorial-jupyter-docker.md

    # Install Jupyter Notebook
    pip install notebook
    ```

+   Individual notebooks may list additional packages you need to install to complete the tutorial.

 3. Start Jupyter, in the same directory as the tutorials, using either JupyterLab or Jupyter Notebook:
    ```bash